 You will need to apply for a Canadian IEC Working Holiday permit.
 To be able to qualify for the working holiday visa, you must be between the ages of 18 and 30, and hold a passport from one of the eligible countries stated by the Canadian Embassy: Australia, Belgium, Chile, Costa Rica, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hong Kong, Ireland, Italy, Japan, Korea Rep, Latvia, Lithuania, Mexico, Netherlands, New Zealand, Norway, Poland, Slovakia, Slovenia, Spain, Sweden, Taiwan, Ukraine, United Kingdom.
 This costs C$250 (approximately £150).

-You will also need a Police Check for immigration purposes and this costs approximately £55.
+You will also need a Police Check for immigration purposes and this costs approximately from £55.

 We will help with applying for these once we receive your application.